Award Mouse thought multimedia interface book medal screen monitor

 • Prepare and execute work plans to achieve compliance in a cost-effective, efficient manner, leveraging existing compliance efforts where applicable

-• Interpret nuances in statutory and regulatory provisions, such as identifying business partners as service providers, contractors, processors, co-controllers, third parties or something else under the laws
+• Interpret nuances in statutory and regulatory provisions, such as identifying business partners as service providers, contractors, processors, co-controllers, third parties or something else under the laws and developing strategies for avoiding certain obligations or implications of the laws

 • Assist with individual compliance tasks, such as:

-• Conducting and assessing data inventories
+• Conducting data inventories and assessing data practices

-• Designing processes and templates to respond to individual right requests
+• Designing processes and templates to respond to individual right requests and providing counsel on specific request responses

 • Making data broker registrations